rswilley/ChronoConfig/README.md

-Configuration for audioreactivity in Deforum
+Convert timestamps of song sections into frames to be used in Deforum AI animation.

 ## Step 1 - Setup Mix